ADVISORY PLACES ARE NOW FULLY BOOKED BUT WE HAVE PLENTY OF SPACE FOR SPECTATORS

-This advisory day is intended to provide guidance to anyone considering applying for Licentiateship - the first level of society distinction.
+This advisory day is intended to provide guidance to anyone considering applying for Licentiate - the first level of society distinction.

-Licentiateship - There are no restrictions on the subject matter when applying for this level.
-A Panel of Associate or Fellowship members of The Society assesses your application.
+There are no restrictions on the subject matter when applying for this level.

 Panel assessors to be confirmed.
 This will be an open session and spectators are welcome to attend.
 This advisory day will be for prints only.

 On arrival please register at the front desk and then place your panel safely on the desks to the side of the room.
 You will have the opportunity to receive guidance on your proposed panel and how to prepare it.
 The panel assessors will introduce the advisory day and show examples of successful panels.
 You will then be invited to display your images for comment.
 As a participant, you should bring your prints that you consider could form the basis for a panel, along with a number of spares.
 Ideally prints will be mounted, however there is no need to mount your images at this stage, but you can if you wish.
 Please also bring a hanging plan at A4 size.